I. RULES OF PLAY

 H. Corner kicks: Conform to FIFA rule except that opponents must be six (6) yards off the ball.

-I. Free kicks: Conform to FIFA rules except that opponents must be six (6) yards off the ball for free kicks.
-Free kicks can be direct or indirect following FIFA rules.
+I. Goal kicks: Conform to FIFA rules except that opponents must be six (6) yards off the ball.

--Opponents must retreat behind the build out line when the goalkeeper has possession of the
+- Opponents must retreat behind the build out line when the goalkeeper has possession of theball in their hands.

-opponents have retreated.
-The ball is in play when it leaves the Goalies possession.
-The
+- The ball is in play when it leaves the Goalies possession.

-Goalkeeper does not have to wait until they retreat—they can recognize an opportunity to play
+- The Goalkeeper does not have to wait until they retreat—they can recognize an opportunity to play the ball quickly.

 infraction, unless the infraction happened inside the goal area.